promenox/promenox/README.md

 **1 min 55 sec** ⌚️
 [![Michael Kimber's Portfolio Cover Video](assets/mkimber_portfolio_cover_img.png)](https://youtu.be/W6GLbJJNRk0)

-It is slightly unconventional - I lost a ton of data in a recent move.

-The video is intended to showcase elements of my creative process.
+This video is intended to showcase elements of my creative process.
 Clicking the cover image will redirect to an unlisted YouTube video.
 If that somehow breaks, please use the [following link](https://youtu.be/W6GLbJJNRk0)).

 If that link is also broken, connect with me on LinkedIn and I'll fix it.